 A part-time AWD, on the other hand, is when the power is constantly being sent to the front of the vehicle.
 This offers excellent fuel efficiency.
-When traction is lost on the front wheels, a sophisticated computerized system which reads wheels speeds and driveshaft speeds activates an electric motor which engages the rear driveshaft within seconds and the vehicle converts to an AWD.
+When traction is lost on the front wheels, a sophisticated computerized system that reads wheels speeds and driveshaft speeds activates an electric motor that engages the rear driveshaft within seconds, and the vehicle converts to an AWD.
 This all happens without any driver interaction or engagement and is all automatic.

 So now that we know the difference we have a better idea of which wheels to fit the snow chains.
 We have since learned that the snow chains need to be fitted to the wheels that are propelling the vehicle.
 In the case of a permanent AWD such as a Subaru Forester, that will be all 4 wheels.

 In the case of a part-time AWD, if the vehicle has snow tires you can escape with only the front wheels being fitted with the snow chains since they will be propelling the vehicle most of the time.
 However, if you have road tires I would recommend fitting them on all 4 wheels as well.
 This is because once traction is lost, which is likely to happen often on snow and icy roads, you will need the extra traction once the AWD system engages and if the rear wheels don’t offer much traction due to the incorrect tires, then you will not be able to take advantage of the AWD traction and stability on a low traction surface.
 So in this case on all 4 wheels as well.